clockchip/mega65basic/README.md

 - [Xemu](https://github.lgb.hu/xemu/)
 - [MEGA65 Tools](https://github.com/MEGA65/mega65-tools)

-For using the [petcat] tool from the VICE emulator to tokenize your VSCode code, it is important to use a version that includes the latest support for Mega65 Basic commands.
+For using the petcat tool from the VICE emulator to tokenize your VSCode code, it is important to use a version that includes the latest support for Mega65 Basic commands.
 This will ensure that your programs are fully compatible with your Mega65 system.

-To use the latest version of petcat with Mega65 Basic command support, simply download or compile the most recent version of the tool.
+To use the latest version of petcat with Mega65 Basic command support, simply [download](https://github.com/VICE-Team/svn-mirror/blob/main/vice/src/tools/petcat/petcat.c) and compile the most recent version of the tool.
 The following picture displays the code lines of the petcat.c file, highlighting the added support for Mega65 Basic commands.

 ![petcat.c code](https://github.com/clockchip/mega65basic/blob/main/images/petcat.png)